Institute for Systems Biology: Achievements

 ISB currently hosts 12 research groups with expertise ranging across genetics, microbial genetics, complex molecular machines, macromolecular complexes, gene regulatory networks, immunology, molecular and cell biology, cancer biology, genomics, proteomics, protein chemistry, computational biology and biotechnology.
 The ISB website lists 985 peer-reviewed publications for the years 2000 through early 2012.

 In late 2005, ISB began to emphasize the application of systems biology to P4 medicine (predictive, preventive, personalized, participatory), i.e. the development of techniques for predicting and preventing disease, possibly before patients even know they are sick.
 The P4 Medicine institute was co-founded in 2010 by ISB and Ohio State University.

+On December 21, 2012, President Obama awarded 12 scientists, including Dr. Leroy Hood, the National Medal of Science, which the highest honor given by the U.S. government to scientists, engineers and inventors.

+In 2025 Dr. Mary Elizabeth Brunkow, a senior program manager at the ISB, was awarded the 2025 Nobel Prize in Physiology or Medicine for fundamental work in peripheral immune tolerance.

 The Education and Outreach efforts of ISB include creating the Logan Center for Education whose mission is to enable educators to produce STEM literate students.
 ISB offers paid research internships for high school and undergraduate students, and offers advanced systems science courses throughout the year.

 ISB partnered in several high-profile research projects, the most significant one thus far being with the Grand Duchy of Luxembourg to create the Center for Systems Biology Luxembourg and the Seattle Proteome Center.

 ISB faculty members have launched several companies, including: Cytopeia (acquired by BD in 2008), Integrated Diagnostics, Macrogenics, NanoString Technologies, and Accelerator Corporation.
 Accelerator Corporation, in particular, is an investment company that provides venture capital funding and management for biotech startup companies.
 Its portfolio companies and graduates have focused on improved biotherapeutics, vaccines, biomarkers and other such products.